Donders-Institute/bidscoin/docs/installation.rst

    $ pip install --upgrade git+https://github.com/Donders-Institute/bidscoin

-If you do not have git (or any other version control system) installed you can `download`_ and unzip the code yourself in a directory named e.g. 'bidscoin' and run:
+If you do not have git (or any other version control system) installed you can `download`_ and unzip the code yourself in a folder named e.g. 'bidscoin' and run:

 .. code-block:: console